Active-Animals/Website/docs/ontology/editing.md

 Every edit merged into WebProtégé is called a Commit.
 It may not be obvious what an edit is doing.
 Therefore WebProtégé automatically adds a title to each change you make which it merges in, focused on the activity undertaken.

-If approved, Protégé uploads overwriting the WebProtégé file will have an unhelpful generic title.
-This needs to be changed to give a useful idea of what the edit has done.
+If approved by the manager to do, every Protégé upload will not only overwrite the WebProtégé base file (although it will leave Comments alone), but it will have an unhelpful generic Commit title.
+This needs to be changed to give a useful idea of what the edit has done, before finishing the upload.
 Make a quick reference to any prior discussion on the site about the topic.
 If there is no prior discussion about the change within the history, it may be better to have the discussion first, but if it can't be helped, then add some reasoning for the change to the Commit.

 NB: The primordial version of the ontology has been developed as a unitary draft, without edited Commits, but from the time joint editing started, the original author became subject to this expectation.